robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/ReadMe.md

 #### Edit the customization file for kustomize

-Edit the file `./dev/kustomization.yaml` (which is located inside the `minio` folder we switched into) by running:
+Edit the file `./dev/kustomization.yaml` (which is located inside the `minio` folder we switched into) by using the text editor you like best:

 ```
 nano ./dev/kustomization.yaml